Bangalore Trends as the city becomes pink trumpets bloom

 The only time we'll actively choose to travel through Silk Board is right now, when the peaceful scenery will help us cope with the traffic.

-Yelahanka comes highly recommended for a leisurely drive around the neighbourhood for people who enjoy driving their cars to see the Sakura-style bloom that adds a burst of vibrant colour to the roads.
+Yelahanka comes highly recommended for drive around the neighbourhood for people who enjoy driving their cars to see the bloom that adds a burst of vibrant colour to the roads.
 The flowers dominate the appearance of the streets, ranging in colour from the palest pink to the darkest shade.

 Namma Bengaluru Doused in Pink, Lets grab our camera and take long walks in the wholesome weather as pink trumpets shade you.